Office space keeps your employees productive.

 Consider what your employees will be doing every day in the office space you choose.

 Remote work is the new norm … even for employees working in the same city as their office.
-According to recent research, over 80% of employees don’t think it’s necessary to be in the office to be productive.
-Almost 40% said they’d enjoy their job better if they were allowed to work from home.
+According to recent research, only 7% of employees say they're most productive in the office.
+Over 50% said their home was their preferred place to work.

 If your company includes remote employees, your office space should take them into consideration (even if they’re not around every day).
 Whether you bring them back into town for annual meetings or monthly visits, they need a space to set up and work.
 Consider adding a few extra desks (equipped with the necessary technology!) or setting up a few lounge spaces for remote workers when they return.